CupCoffee/Mapper/README.md

 # Reify

-Mapping things like json,xml, arrays and simply every kind of data a concrete instances.
+Mapping things like json, xml, arrays and simply every kind of data a concrete instances.
 Avoid having to hassle with array keys or undefined exceptions when trying to get a json property.
 Stop thinking and Yolo to the **Getting Started**

 ## Getting Started
 Interesting, you're getting curious right?
 First install this package